pga03/docs-first-discovery/src/documents/speechRatePrefsEditorConnection.md

 **File:** `panels.js`

-The [speech rate](speechRate.md) panel component and the [self voicing](selfVoicing.md) component controls the enabling and disabling of the same preference: the text to speech.
+The [speech rate](speechRate.md) panel component and the [self voicing](selfVoicing.md) component control the enabling and disabling of the same preference: text-to-speech.
-In the First Discovery Tool, the state of the text to speech preference is stored in `prefsEditor.model.gpii_firstDiscovery_speak`.
+In the First Discovery Tool, the state of the text-to-speech preference is stored in `prefsEditor.model.gpii_firstDiscovery_speak`.
 This connector component distributes this model value into the speech rate panel component.